 What is mantra meditation?

-Mantra meditation is a catch all term for those meditations that involve the use of mantra in some form.
+Mantra meditation is a catch-all term for those meditations that involve the use of a mantra in some form.

 This is a very important point, as both scientifically, and anecdotally, the difference in impact, physiologically, neurologically, and spiritually, is hugely significant.